⚠️ System is currently offline — submissions won't go through. Please notify reception.

 Oral Hygiene

 Immaculate oral hygiene is a must during orthodontic treatment.
 Failure to brush and floss thoroughly every day may result in decalcifications (permanent white marks on teeth), decay or gum disease.
 Foods containing sugars and between meal snacks should be eliminated.
-Inadequate or improper hygiene could result in cavities, discoloured teeth, periodontal disease and/or decalcification.
-These same problems can occur without orthodontic treatment, but the risk is greater to an individual wearing braces.
-These problems may be aggravated if the patient often consumes sweetened beverages or foods.

 Periodontal Health

 Periodontal (gum and bone) disease can develop or worsen during orthodontic treatment due to the lack of adequate oral hygiene.
-You must have your general dentist, or if indicated, a periodontist monitor your periodontal health during orthodontic treatment every three to six months.
+You must have your general dentist, or if indicated, a periodontist monitor your periodontal health every three to six months.
 If periodontal problems cannot be controlled, orthodontic treatment may have to be discontinued prior to completion.

 Tooth Vitality